algolia/instantsearch-specs/content/widgets/panel.md

   - name: hidden
     description: Function that is called on each render to determine if the panel has to be hidden.
 It returns a boolean based on the render options.
 The returned boolean determine if the panel is hidden.
   - name: collapsed
     description: Function that makes the panel collapsible when defined.
 It returns a boolean based on the render options.
 The returned boolean determine if the panel is collapsed.
+Once the user interacts with the collapse button, this function isn't taken into account anymore.
 ---